Shiley-Marcos School of Engineering

 To complete an engineering program following a standard pattern, incoming students should be prepared to enroll in calculus, English composition, and the third semester of a second language.
 Background deficiencies in any of the above areas may be removed at USD, but this will increase the minimum requirements for graduation in an engineering major.

-NROTC, ROTC, and AFROTC requirements add 18 to 21 units to the standard program for engineering majors.
-To meet the needs of the involved officer training corps and the major, a special program pattern has been constructed utilizing Intersession and Summer Session.
+Army, Navy, and Air Force ROTC requirements add 18 to 21 units to the standard program for engineering majors.
+To meet the needs of the involved officer training corps and the major, students often take classes during Intersession and Summer Session.
+Students in these programs should consult with their faculty advisor or and Engineering Advisor to identify classes that may satisfy requirements in both their ROTC, and engineering programs.
 The NROTC scholarship covers the full engineering program.
 However, benefits beyond four years must be requested through the naval science department.

 Engineering Advisory Board